 This is due to House Bill 1231, legislation passed by both House and Senate in 2014.
 It is a restrictive measure, as the CBD must come from one of three approved research centers.
 It must also contain at least 15% CBD and a maximum of 0.5% THC.

 Moreover, only patients with a debilitating epileptic condition need apply.
 What if you don’t have a catastrophic seizure disorder or intractable epilepsy?
 Can you still legally purchase CBD in Mississippi?

 Fortunately, the state has recently changed its stance.
 Mississippi has become slightly less harsh in its anti-cannabinoid crusade.
 Lawmakers passed SB 2610 in 2017.
 It permitted CBD use in the research of several medical conditions, including the treatment of seizures.
-However, it wasn’t until July 2019 that the state officially legalized a form of CBD to the general population.
+However, it wasn’t until July 2019 that the state officially legalized CBD for the general population.